azelenov/zen-hw/README.md

 ##Report
-HTML report will be generated here:
-**//target/zucchini-reports/feature-overview.html**
+For viewing report run:
+scripts/report.sh

+or open it from here:
+**/cucumber-reports/cucumber-html-reports/overview-features.html **